 The Company reports the cash distributions received from the LLC as dividend income.
 See Note 12.
 The amount of such future distributions is dependent upon, among other things, the future performance of the LLC's operations.
-Because the Company receives preferential distributions from the LLC and has the right to require the LLC to redeem its interest in the LLC for a fixed and determinable amount beginning at a fixed and determinable date, the Company accounts for its investment in the LLC as an available-for-sale marketable security carried at estimated fair value.
-In estimating fair value of the Company's interest in the LLC, the Company considers, among other things, the outstanding balance of the Company's loans to Snake River and the outstanding balance of the Company's loans from Snake River.
-The Company also provides certain services to the LLC.
+Because the Company receives preferential distributions from the LLC and has the right to require the LLC to redeem its interest in the LLC for a fixed and determinable amount beginning at a fixed and determinable date, the Company accounts for its investment in the LLC as an available-for-sale marketable security carried at estimated fair value, with fair value determined to be the \$250 million redemption price of the Company's investment in the LLC.
 See Note 17.
+The Company does not expect to report a gain in earnings for financial reporting purposes at the time its LLC interest is redeemed, as the redemption price of \$250 million is expected to equal the carrying value of its investment in the LLC at the time of redemption.